FabioDiCeglie/FabioDiCeglie/README.md

 ### 👨‍💻 About me

 Hello I’m Fabio,
-I’m here to make people happy, one line of code at the time.
+I’m here to make people happy, one line of code at a time.

-In my previous life I worked for a double Michelin start restaurant; I loved to see people enjoying the food I made.
+In my previous life I worked for a double Michelin star restaurant; I loved to see people enjoying the food I made.
-I have also learned what it means to lead a team and to consistently deliver high quality food, with extreme attention to details for very high demanding customers.
+During this time I also learned what it means to lead a team and to consistently deliver high quality food, with extreme attention to details for very high demanding customers.

-In my current life I’m looking to do the same but in digital, because we live in a world where apps can have huge impact on people’s lives.
+In my current life I’m looking to do the same but digitally, because we live in a world where apps can have a huge impact on people’s lives.

 ### 🤖 Technologies